 19) Let it sit undisturbed for a minute or until the chakli shape has set.
 Then, carefully flip it over and continue frying.
 Initially, when frying chakli, the hot oil will produce a lot of bubbles.
 As the chakli cooks, the bubbling will subside.

 20) Fry only 2-3 chakli at a time, depending on the size of the pan.
 Avoid overcrowding the pan.
-Once the bubbling has significantly reduced, the chakli is done.
-Remove and set aside on a big strainer or paper towel-lined plate to remove excess oil.
+Once the bubbling has significantly reduced, the chakli is golden brown and crispy, remove and set aside on a big strainer or paper towel-lined plate to remove excess oil.
 Then fry the next batch of chakli.

 Step 4: Store the Chakli